ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

 overview: [objectives, applications, terminology]

 questions:
-  - question: "Why is it recommended to create a dedicated workspace for each pipeline instead of keeping all files directly in /project?"
+  - question: "Why is it recommended to create a dedicated workspace for each pipeline instead of keeping all files directly in `/project`?"
     title: "Workspace Purpose"
     qid: 1
     answers:
-      - "To make quota monitoring easier in `/home`"
+      - "to make quota monitoring easier in `/home`"
-      - "To keep analysis steps organized and reproducible"
+      - "to keep analysis steps organized and reproducible"
-      - "To speed up I/O operations on compute nodes"
+      - "to speed up I/O operations on compute nodes"
     answer: 2
     responses:
       - "Incorrect.
 Quota management is not the main reason for workspaces."
       - "Correct!
 A dedicated workspace organizes pipeline steps, improves reproducibility, and avoids mixing multiple analyses."
       - "Not quite.
 Storage tier choice affects I/O speed, not just having a workspace."

-  - question: "Which of the following is the safest place to store a Conda environment shared across multiple pipelines?"
+  - question: "Which of the following is the safest place to store a virtual environment or container shared across multiple pipelines or users?"
     title: "Shared Environments"
     qid: 2
     answers:
-      - "In your `/home` directory"
+      - "Ii your `/home` directory"
-      - "Inside each workspace separately"
+      - "inside each workspace separately"
-      - "In `/project/<project_id>/software`"
+      - "in `/project/<project_id>/software`"
     answer: 3
     responses:
       - "Incorrect. `/home` has a small quota and is not meant for software installs."
       - "Not ideal.
 This duplicates environments and wastes storage."
       - "Correct!
-The shared software folder in /project makes environments reusable."
+The shared software folder in `/project` makes environments reusable."

+  - question: "You want to create a DESeq2 environment in a way that your teammates can use it too, without everyone duplicating installs in their own `~/.conda/`.
+What’s the best way to do this?"
+    title: "Sharing Conda Environments"
+    qid: 5
+    answers:
+      - "Use `conda create -n deseq2_env` so everyone has the same env name."
+      - "Create the env in a group-shared location by using `conda create -p /project/<project_name>/software/envs/deseq2_env`"
+      - "Install DESeq2 directly in the base Conda environment and tell teammates to use `conda activate base`."
+      - "Export the env to YAML with `conda env export > deseq2_env.yml` and email it to teammates."
+    answer: 2
+    responses:
+      - "Creating in your personal `~/.conda` only makes it available to you, not your group."
+      - "Correct!
+Using `-p` places the env in the specified (shared) location, from where it can be activated by all teammates."
+      - "Installing in `base` is discouraged; it can break dependencies and is not shareable across users."
+      - "Exporting YAML is useful for reproducibility but doesn’t create a shared ready-to-use env on the cluster."

+  - question: "Previously, you built a single large Conda environment that included FastQC, Trimmomatic, HISAT2, DESeq2, and various plotting libraries.
+Now you want to try alignment-free quantification with Salmon, so you started creating another all-in-one environment (this time without HISAT2).
+What would have been a better strategy?"
+    title: "Creating Environments Efficiently"
+    qid: 6
+    answers:
+      - "First check if some tools are available as modules or containers, and install only if your required version is not provided."
+      - "Build separate, smaller environments for each tool or task (e.g., one for QC, one for alignment, one for DGE) to enable flexible reuse."
+      - "Reuse group-shared environments in `/project/<project_name>/software` instead of duplicating installs."
+      - "All of the above."
+      - "Always install everything into a new Conda environment to keep things simple in one all-in-one env for the entire pipeline."
+    answer: 4
+    responses:
+      - "Correct - but not the only correct choice. <br>Always check for existing modules or containers before creating a new environment."
+      - "Correct - but not the only correct choice. <br>Smaller, task-specific environments are easier to maintain, avoid conflicts, and can be reused across pipelines."
+      - "Correct - but not the only correct choice. <br>Group-shared environments prevent duplication and save space in quota-limited `/home`."
+      - "Correct!
+The best approach combines all these strategies: check for existing tools first, keep environments small and modular, and place them in shared project space."
+      - "Incorrect.
+Large all-in-one environments are inefficient, prone to version conflicts, and often duplicate the installation of a tool available elsewhere."

   - question: "You want to reuse the same reference genome across multiple pipeline versions.
 Which is the most efficient way to include it in your workspace?"
-    title: "Referencing Shared Data"
+    title: "Referencing Raw Data"
     qid: 3
     answers:
       - "Copy the genome FASTA into each workspace separately"